The Basic Concept

 In this sequence, you call Enchufla Doble after the first 16 beats (i.e. 12 steps) of Dedo.
 Note the leader also needs to change which hand he is using to lead, to do the Enchufla Doble.
 In order to do the Exhibe at the end, you have to think of the Enchufla Doble as a move with no partner exchange.
 You want to think in terms of ending it much the way you end Adios con La Hermana or Pa Ti Pa Mi.
 So leads pull their partner in towards themselves, rather than moving on to the next partner.
 And once the follower has been pulled in towards the leader, they are in position to execute the Exhibe.

 By the way, to make the move a little more interesting, you can always do Exhibe con gancho instead of a plain Exhibe.
-(Exhibe con gancho is an exhibe with a hook and then guy and girl walk around doing 9 steps in 12 beats before they unhook and end with enchufla etc.)
+(Exhibe con gancho is an exhibe with a hook and then lead and follow walk around doing 9 steps in 12 beats before they unhook and end with enchufla etc.)

 Montana - Exhibe - Juana la Cubana - Abanico

 For this chain, you do all but the last 8 beats of Montana and move into the Exhibe.
 At the end of the Exhibe you are in position to do Juana la Cubana.
 And as you go through that move there is an obvious point where you are positioned like you are in Abanico after you do the first 8 beats.
-So you move into Abanico at that point (when you turn the lady and then yourself).
+So you move into Abanico at that point (when leads turn the follower and then themselves).

 Beso -- Exhibe - Juana la Cubana - Abanico